CDCgov/cdh-lava-react/readme.md

 ### Configure Git in Dataricks: Premium Option:  Save your Access Token to Databricks
 In Databricks,
 1. Click User Settings Icon Settings at the lower left of your screen
->>>>>>> main
 2. Click User Settings.
 3. Click the Git Integration tab.
 If you have previously entered credentials, click the Change settings button.
 4. In the Git provider drop-down, select GitHub.
 5. Paste your token into the Token field.
 6. Enter your GitHub username or email into the Git provider username or email field and click Save.

-### Set up local enviroment

-1. It is recommended to set up teams channel and store your work in onedrive to increase transparency during development
-2. Create a new channel in teams named GIFT-Analytics or subscribe to this channel if at the CDC
-3. Go to the files tab for the channel
-4. Choose open in SharePoint
-5. In SharePoint choose add shortcut to OneDrive, this will add the folder to your windows explorer
-6. Create a folder inside GIFT-Analytics with your alias - for example: C:\Users\zfi4\OneDrive - CDC\GIFT-Analytics\zfi4
-7. Note the location to initialize your repository in the next step

 ### Set up repository